-I teach classical guitar with some exception in modern music finger style.
+I teach mainly classical guitar and modern music finger style.

-I’m a beginner, how can I know if classical guitar suites for me?
+I’m a beginner, how can I know if guitar suites for me?

-If you are a beginner, my lessons will help you develop a good technique and knowledge about the classical guitar and other kind of music.
-This will give you the possibility to find out what you are more interested in and develop a good base knowledge even if you later decide to change teacher that teaches a specific genre not cover by me.
+If you are a beginner, my lessons will help you develop a good technique and knowledge about the guitar.
+This will give you the possibility to find out what you are more interested in and develop a good base knowledge even if you later decide to change teacher.

 I’m an adult that has a busy schedule, do you think I can learn guitar?